aymenbrahimdjelloul/EasyHash/README.md

-EasyHash is a custom-designed 128-bit cryptographic hashing algorithm developed for educational purposes.
-This project aims to demonstrate the fundamental principles of hash functions, including data integrity verification, deterministic output generation, and resistance to basic collision attacks.
-While not intended for production-level security, EasyHash serves as a learning tool for understanding hash mechanics, bitwise operations, and cryptographic concepts.

-Key Features:

-128-bit output – Produces a fixed-length 32-character hexadecimal hash.

-Deterministic & One-Way – Same input always yields the same output, with no practical reverse computation.

-Simple & Transparent – Designed for readability and ease of understanding, making it ideal for students and hobbyists.

-Basic Collision Resistance – Implements mixing functions (bit shifts, XOR, modular addition) to distribute input changes across the hash.

-Educational Focus – Includes documentation on design choices, trade-offs, and comparisons to industry standards (e.g., MD5, SHA-1).

-Use Cases (Educational Only):

-Demonstrating how hash functions process variable-length input into fixed-length output.

-Comparing performance and properties against established algorithms.

-Experimenting with custom modifications (e.g., adjusting rounds, mixing operations).

-Disclaimer:
-EasyHash is not suitable for real-world cryptographic applications due to its simplified design and lack of rigorous security analysis.
-For secure hashing, use industry-standard algorithms like SHA-256 or SHA-3.

-GitHub/Repository: (Optional – Include a link if public) Explore the code, contribute, or suggest improvements at: [Insert Link]

-Would you like me to refine any part (e.g., add a technical deep dive, usage example, or threat model analysis)?
-Let me know how detailed you'd like it! 🚀

 # EasyHash 🔐⚡
 EasyHash is a custom-designed 128-bit cryptographic hashing algorithm developed for educational purposes.
 This project aims to demonstrate the fundamental principles of hash functions, including data integrity verification, deterministic output generation, and resistance to basic collision attacks.
 While not intended for production-level security, EasyHash serves as a learning tool for understanding hash mechanics, bitwise operations, and cryptographic concepts.